-The loans to other fellow subsidiary companies are unsecured and bear interest at a variable rate based on the weighted average rate of the Company's external borrowings.
+The loan to Newshelf 480 Proprietary Limited is unsecured and bears interest at a variable rate based on the weighted average rate of the Company's external borrowings.
 The interest is calculated and payable monthly.
-The loans have no fixed repayment terms but will become repayable should the external committed and uncommitted facilities become repayable, refer note 10.
+The loan is repayable on demand.